 Lung cancer treatments have become more advanced in the past decade with genomic testing available for non-small cell lung cancer.
 This means the treatments can be more specific to each patient's specific sub-type.
 Learn more about the treatments available for all types of lung cancer and how they work together to create a treatment plan that's customized to each patient.

-Compass Oncology is united with US Oncology Research in the development of new and novel cancer treatment therapies.
-At any given time, we have more than 70 active cancer clinical trials going on in the Portland, OR, and Vancouver, WA areas.
-Search for a lung cancer clinical trial that may be ideal for your type of lung cancer.
+Compass Oncology is united with Sarah Cannon Research Institute (SCRI), a joint venture with US Oncology Research and one of the world’s leading oncology research organizations conducting community-based clinical trials.
+At any given time, we have more than 70 active cancer clinical trials in the Portland, OR, and Vancouver, WA areas.
+Search for a clinical lung cancer trial that may be ideal for your type of lung cancer.

 A person’s cancer journey extends beyond diagnosis and treatment.
 Many cancer survivors know they need a lot of support during cancer treatment, but once treatment ends it can be hard to transition to a new way of life.
 A survivor needs to adjust to new feelings, new problems, and different ways of looking at the world; this is why we’ve compiled a list of Lung Cancer Survivorship Resources in one convenient place.